A Son of Africa: The Slave Narrative of Olaudah…

 For individuals without institutional access.

-The Interesting Narration of the Life of Olaudah Equiano, or Gustavus Vassa the African was the first influential slave autobiography.
+The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa the African was the first influential slave autobiography.
 It caused a sensation when published in 1789, fueling a growing anti-slavery movement in the U.S. and England.
-This BBC production employs dramatic reconstruction, archival material and interviews with scholars such as Stuart Hall and Ian Duffield to provide the social and economic context of the 18th century slave trade.
+This BBC production employs dramatic reconstruction, archival material, and interviews with scholars such as Stuart Hall and Ian Duffield to provide the social and economic context of the 18th century slave trade.

 Equiano's narrative begins in the West African village where he was kidnapped into slavery in 1756.
 He vividly recalls the pestilence and horror of the Middle Passage: "I now wished for the last friend, Death, to relieve me."
 Eventually the young Equiano was shipped to a Virginia plantation where he witnessed slaves tortured with thumbscrews and the iron muzzle.
 Slavery, he would write, brutalizes everyone - the slaves, their overseers, plantation wives, the whole of society.
 Sold again to a British naval officer, he learned to read and write, became a skilled trader, and eventually managed to buy his freedom.